sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 check box size and charge warnings, adjust charges commands in tleap check charge on system
-'run parmed -p filename.prmtop netCharge' if very close to 0, it’s fine
+`run parmed -p filename.prmtop netCharge` if very close to 0, it’s fine

 if we need to remove an atom from the system